-Casey has taught courses in Gender and Women’s Studies and Canadian Social Policy.
+Dr. Ready is an academic and the Executive Director of a non-profit organization.
+Since completing her PhD in 2012, Dr. Ready has taught a variety of FIFSW courses, including Social Policy in the Canadian Context, Social Work Practice in Organizations and Communities, Social Work Practice with Groups and Research for Social Justice.
 Her research interests include gender issues in the social welfare state, violence against women, women and poverty, the relationship of the non-profit sector to the social welfare state, community engagement and social justice.

-In 2005, Casey returned to academia to study the impact of neoliberalism on women, people living in poverty, marginalized populations and the non-profit sector.
-Her dissertation is titled An Uneasy Alliance?
-Negotiating Feminism in “New-Neoliberal” Times: A study of the negotiation of a feminist agenda in violence against women work by three YWCAs in Ontario, 2003-2008.
+Dr. Ready returned to academia to study the impact of neoliberalism on women, people living in poverty, marginalized populations and the non-profit sector.
+Her publications include a book, Shelter in a Storm: Revitalizing Feminism in Neoliberal Ontario, published by UBC Press in 2016.

 Mindfulness and the benefits it can offer to people, including social workers, who experience stress in a neoliberal society are among Dr. Ready’s interests.
 She is currently engaged in training in Integrative Yoga Therapy to pursue this interest.